Talking about death isn't easy, but it's an important conversation to have with your loved ones. We're here to help.

 Death is a very difficult topic to talk or even think about, but if there is one thing that we know for sure, it's that all of us will be leaving this world at one point or another.
 That's why it is such an important conversation to have with your loved ones - so they know what you want at the end of your life and you know what they want.

-When a family is left to make decisions without any idea of what their loved one would want, it can be highly stressful and emotional.
-Definitely not what you want when they are already grieving a loss.
+When a family is left to make decisions without any idea of what their loved one would want, it can be highly stressful and emotional on top of the grief they are already experiencing.
 There can be a great deal of comfort for families who have had a conversation and know exactly what their loved one would want.

 WHEN CAN I BRING IT UP?